ian/next-lytics/README.md

 Zero-config Analytics stack for Next.js that just works.

-Run your own Segment-like analytics multiplexer.
-Powered by the [Analytics](https://github.com/DavidWells/analytics) package.
+Run your own Segment-like analytics multiplexer, powered by the [Analytics](https://github.com/DavidWells/analytics) package.

+The primary motivation behind this was to just have an inclusive, startup-collection of analytics that are packaged together rather than `yarn add analytics-package-xyz` 10 times for every new project.
+By taking advantage of Next.js tree shaking we only include the plugins during build-time that are being used.

 # Installation